lauri-hein/slate/source/includes/reference/_profile_webhooks.md

 # Profile Webhooks

 Profile webhook subscription is a mechanism that will allow you to receive notifications to your servers whenever various events happen in relation to different resources created under a specific ***profile***.
-You can subscribe to receive webhooks about resource created under a specific [***application***](#app-webhooks).

 Before proceeding, make sure the endpoint where you intend to receive webhooks satisfies the following requirements: